Abstract commensurators of lattices in Lie groups: Introduction

 The group $\bfg$ of Theorem \ref{shorttheorem} is, roughly speaking, constructed as the semidirect product of the virtual algebraic hull $\bfh$ of the ``solvable part'' of $\Gamma$ and a semisimple group $\bfs$ such that $\bfs(\Z)$ is commensurable with the ``semisimple part'' of $\Gamma$.
 The technical work comes first in making this precise, and second in constructing an action of $\bfs$ on $\bfh$ compatible with the group structure of $\Gamma$.

-In the case that $\Gamma$ surjects to a non-superrigid lattice, commensurations do not generally extend to automorphisms of $\bfg$.
 The hypothesis that $\Gamma$ does not surject to a lattice in either $\SO(1,n)$ or $\SU(1,n)$ is used to apply the superrigidity results of Margulis and Corlette, which are used to extend commensurations of $\Gamma$ to automorphisms of $\bfg$.
-Additional commensurations arise from the nontriviality of $H^1(\Gamma, \Q)$; see \S\ref{gensection}.
+In the case that $\Gamma$ surjects to a non-superrigid lattice, our construction may fail to produce a candidate group $\bfg$.
+Even in the presence of such a candidate group $\bfg$, commensurations do not generally extend to automorphisms of $\bfg$.
+Additional commensurations arise from the nontriviality of $H^1(\Gamma, \Q)$; see the remark at the end of \S\ref{gensection}.

 \begin{remark} If $\bfa$ is a $\Q$-defined algebraic group, then there is a natural map $\Xi : \Aut_\Q( \bfa ) \to \Comm(\bfa(\Z))$.
 If $\bfa$ is unipotent, or if $\bfa$ is $\Q$-simple, semisimple, and such that $\bfa(\R)$ is not compact and has no factor isogenous to $\PSL_2(\R)$, then $\Xi$ is injective because $\bfa(\Z)$ is Zariski-dense in $\bfa$, and $\Xi$ is surjective because $\bfa(\Z)$ is strongly rigid in $\bfa$ by results of Malcev and Mostow--Prasad--Margulis (see Theorems \ref{nilpotentcomm} and \ref{semisimplecomm}).
-See \cite{grunewaldplatonov} for similar results for solvable arithmetic groups.
+See \cite{grunewaldplatonov} for analogous results in the case that $\bfa$ is solvable.

 The difficulty in proving our results comes from the fact that lattices in solvable Lie groups need not be commensurable with the $\Z$-points of any algebraic group; see \cite{segalbook} for an example.
-When $\Gamma$ is a lattice in a simply-connected solvable group, the algebraic hull construction provides an algebraic group $\bfh$ so that $\Gamma$ virtually embeds in $\bfh(\Z)$, but in general $\Gamma$ is too small to be commensurable with $\bfh(\Z)$.
-Despite this, automorphisms of $\bfh$ extending commensurations of $\Gamma$ may readily be understood in terms of the algebraic structure of $\bfh$. \end{remark}
+When $\Gamma$ is a lattice in a simply-connected solvable group, the algebraic hull construction provides an algebraic group $\bfh$ so that $\Gamma$ virtually embeds in $\bfh(\Z)$ as a Zariski-dense subgroup, but in general the image of this embedding may be of infinite index.
+Despite this, automorphisms of $\bfh$ extending commensurations of $\Gamma$ may be understood in terms of the algebraic structure of $\bfh$. \end{remark}

 \bold{Outline:} We review basic results in the theory of linear algebraic groups in \S\ref{prelimsection}.
 We define and review basic properties of the abstract commensurator in \S\ref{commsection}, including definitions of commensuristic and strongly commensuristic subgroups.